 Murphy takes a novel and chills on the beach for hours, not even knowing if Meth will show, but he figures the book “would help keep his mind off Iris.”

-No, that is not my typo, that is the book’s title.
+No, that is not my typo, it is the book’s.
 In the last chapter, Isis was kicked to the curb, and the editor already forgot her name.
 And I know it’s just a dumb typo because nobody gave a shit, but I like to imagine that it’s Murphy who has forgotten Isis’s name.
 “Boy, yeah, I sure do miss that ginger atheist chick, Iris or Eyeball or whatever.
 Yeah, it’s ripping me apart inside.
 Wonder if that blonde Swedish babe is wearing some kind of sexy volleyball shorts right this very moment.”